Health Services in Ireland

 - Are eligible for maternity services from a GP, a midwife and an obstetrician in a hospital in Northern Ireland

 - Are eligible for an Irish Medical card under EU entitlement without a means test for themselves and family member resident with them.
 This is provided they are not also insured in Ireland.

-For those living in Northern Ireland, and are over age 70, and who wish to move permanently to the Republic of Ireland they will automatically qualify for a medical card if they are transferring a contribution based social security payment from Northern Ireland.
+For those living in Northern Ireland, and are over age 70, and who wish to move permanently to Ireland they will automatically qualify for a medical card if they are transferring a contribution based social security payment from Northern Ireland.
 It is immaterial whether under or over 70 but the social security payment has to carry healthcare entitlement with it under EU regulations.